jaisenbe58r/MLearner/docs/sources/index.md

 ![](./img/ensemble_decision_regions_2d.png)

-If you use mlearn as part of your workflow in a scientific publication, please consider citing the mlearn repository with the following DOI:
+If you use mlearner as part of your workflow in a scientific publication, please consider citing the mlearner repository with the following DOI:

 [![DOI](http://joss.theoj.org/papers/10.21105/joss.00638/status.svg)](https://doi.org/10.21105/joss.00638)

 ```
-@article{raschkas_2018_mlearn,
+@article{raschkas_2018_mlearner,
   author       = {Sebastian Raschka},
-  title        = {mlearn: Providing machine learning and data science
+  title        = {mlearner: Providing machine learning and data science
                   utilities and extensions to Python’s
                   scientific computing stack},
   journal      = {The Journal of Open Source Software},